TUI Design

 Toasts are state feedback, never action hints

-Transient state feedback such as Selection copied uses the shared Toast overlay (crates/jackin-tui/src/components/toast.rs).
-A toast is non-focusable, appears above the caller's reserved footer/status rows, and expires through the owning surface's state timer.
+Transient state feedback such as Selection copied uses TermRock's canonical Toast, including severity styling and anchored placement above caller-supplied reserved footer/status rows.
+The owning surface retains the message and expiry timer.
+A toast is non-focusable.
 Do not put copy-success or other state feedback in the hint/footer row: that row is reserved for actions currently available in the focused area.

 Creation-sentinel pattern (+ Add X / + New X)